CJCombrink/SpellChecker-Plugin/README.md

 - CamelCase words
 - Words that appear in source
 - Words.with.dots

+Appart from these settings, the plugin also attempts to remove Doxgen Tags in Doxygen comments, in an effort to reduce the number of false positives.

 <h2>TODO</h2>
 The following list is a list with a hint into priority of some outstanding tasks I want to do.